niharikabulani110/django-rest-api-demo/README.md

-# DataX Project - Django REST API with Audit Logging and Image Processing
+# Django REST API with Audit Logging and Image Processing

 This project implements three distinct Django applications, each addressing different requirements for a comprehensive web API system.